Ask the group to select pictures of their favourite foods and say why they like them.

-Introduce the idea that fruit and vegetables are good for you and we need them to provide our bodies with things to keep us healthy- vitamins, minerals and fibre.
-How many portions of fruit and vegetables should we eat each day to ensure we have a balanced diet?
+Introduce the idea that fruit and vegetables are delicious, good for us and that we need to eat them to help us grow up fit and strong.
+Discuss to discover the level of understanding about foods we should and shouldn't eat so much of!
+What do we mean by a 'balanced diet'?
+Explain that fruit and vegetables provide us with vitamins, minerals and fibre.
+How many portions should we eat each day, to ensure we have a balanced diet?

-Using the tally chart and graph data plan a vegetable plot to grow the most popular fruit and vegetables (climate permitting).
+Using the data collected about favourites, plan a vegetable plot to grow the most popular fruit and vegetables (consider your location in the UK).

-Discuss which fruit and vegetables the children would like to eat and why.
+Discuss which food the children now think they should eat and why.